braaannigan/braaannigan.github.io/_posts/2021-08-05-dev_in_docker-2.markdown

 There are a number of problems with this approach.
 The first problem is that as we have to run ```apt-get update``` to get a live package list this step can't be cached and so Docker will run the whole command each time we build the image.
 The second problem is that we are not specifying which version of python we want and so the version will change over time when the same Dockerfile is re-run.

-A better way of developing in Docker in this case is to use a python base image with a specified version for example starting your Dockerfile with
+A better way of developing in Docker in this case is to use a python base image with a specified version for example starting your Dockerfile with:

 ```
 FROM python:3.8.8